 - EFMSH will not pay for substitute teachers, for food (catering, meals, etc.) or for consumable items (standard classroom supplies, etc.).

 - EFMSH will not grant funds for non-specific expenses.
 Budgets must be clearly defined and items listed.

 The EFMSH Grants Committee screens every grant request diligently.
 Grants may be submitted by district administrators, teachers, staff, community groups and/or individuals.
 We encourage applicants to collaborate across schools, grades and departments.

 EFMSH offers one grant cycle each year; applications will be accepted between November 1, 2018 and March 15, 2019.

 Applicants will be notified of award/denial before the end of the school year with funds generally to be used the following school year.
 The only exception to this is an application for a time urgent project that cannot wait until after March 15th for review and is less than $2500.

 Grant Application Process

-- EFMSH will present the awarded grants for approval to the Millburn Board of Education.
+- EFMSH will submit the proposed Grant awards to the Millburn Board of Education for acceptance.

 - All purchased materials, equipment and supplies will be the property of the Millburn Board of Education.

-- Grant recipients where possible must promote and publicize the Ed Foundation.
-When the situation arises such as Back to School Night, Parent Teacher Conferences, Staff Development Days, PTO Meetings, please be sure to mention, “This project is funded by a grant from the Education Foundation of Millburn-Short Hills."
+- Grant recipients agree to promote and publicize EFMSH whenever possible, i.e. at Back to School Night, Parent Teacher Conferences, Staff Development Days, PTO Meetings, including by using the tagline "This project is funded by a grant from the Education Foundation of Millburn-Short Hills."